sancho1952007/dodopayments-webhooks/README.md

 <b>⚠️ Don't forget to respond some data with a 200 status code if the request was successfully completed.
 Otherwise, Dodopayments will send multiple requests to your webhook endpoint thinking something went wrong.</b>

+<b>⚠️ If you fail to process the webhook request, make sure to return a status code other than 2xx (like 200 request ok).
+This is because Dodopayments will assume the request was successful if the returned response code is 2xx, even if it includes the word error.
+So, if there was an error in processing prefer returning any other status code except 2xx.
+For example, you can return the status code 500 in case of internal server error.</b>

 <br/>

 ### Example